prabhuignoto/newsquirrel/README.md

   ![](2018-08-15-11-47-56.png)

 - Search across millions of news articles using the search feature.
-Due to the api limitation the search is limited today, this week and this month.
+Due to the api limitation the search is limited to today, this week and this month.

   ![](2018-08-15-11-49-50.png)